10 Points to Remember

 FEDERAL DIRECT LOANS are available to students enrolled at least half-time (six hours).
 The federal government offers loans with an interest subsidy, if you show financial need, and loans without an interest subsidy.
 If eligible for the interest subsidy, the government will pay the interest on this loan until a student graduates, withdraws or drops below half-time status, and during the 6 month grace period.
 If eligible for an unsubsidized loan, you will be responsible for the interest charge upon receipt of the loan, but payment may be deferred.
 Be advised that the grace period "interest subsidy" was eliminated for Federal Direct Subsidized Loans made on or after July 1, 2012 and before July 1, 2014.

 Freshmen will be eligible for up to $5,500 a year, sophomores $6,500 a year, and all other students $7,500 a year.
 The totals represent the maximum that a dependent student can borrow in a combination of the subsidized and unsubsidized loans.
-The interest rate for new loans disbursed between July 1, 2016-June 30, 2017 will be 3.76 percent, although students will not be charged interest on a subsidized loan until after an applicable grace period.
+The interest rate for new loans disbursed between July 1, 2017-June 30, 2018 will be 4.45 percent, although students will not be charged interest on a subsidized loan until after an applicable grace period.
+The rates are subject to change for 2018-19 borrowers.
 The fixed interest rate on Subsidized Direct Loans for undergraduate students varied in prior years.
 Previous loans will have a variable yearly rate not to exceed 8.25 percent.
 Borrowers are normally allowed 10 years to repay the loan.
 There is an aggregate maximum of $23,000 for Subsidized Direct Loans and $31,000 total for a combination of subsidized and unsubsidized for dependent undergraduate students.

 Independent (or dependent students whose parents are denied a PLUS loan) first or second year students may be eligible to apply for up to $4,000 in Unsubsidized Direct Loan funds per year, in addition to the yearly amounts indicated above.
 Those students beyond the sophomore level may be eligible for an additional $5,000 per year.